A universal machine learning model for the electronic density of states: Discussion

 \section{Discussion}

 PET-MAD-DOS consistently achieves semiquantitative predictions of the DOS and properties that can be extracted from it.
-Despite being trained on a small dataset and having a moderate number of parameters, it performs well across a broad spectrum of material classes, even on structures from external datasets.
-Furthermore, its performance out-of-the-box is only a factor of two worse than that of bespoke models trained on a medium-sized dataset for a specific class of material.
-The performance can also be enhanced for particular applications by using PET-MAD-DOS as a foundation model to be fine-tuned for enhanced accuracies.
+Despite being trained on a small dataset and having a moderate number of parameters, it performs well across a broad spectrum of material classes, even on structures from external datasets. \black{The generalizability of PET-MAD-DOS exceeds that of other universal DOS models \cite{kong_density_2022, fung_physically_2022} which are trained on datasets consisting solely of inorganic systems.} Furthermore, its performance out-of-the-box is only a factor of two worse than that of bespoke models trained on a medium-sized dataset for a specific class of material. \black{This allows PET-MAD-DOS to yield results that are close to those of the bespoke models even in practical applications, highlighting the efficacy of PET-MAD-DOS as a general purpose tool for DOS predictions.
+Furthermore, with the uncertainty quantification module based on an LLPR ensemble, it is also possible to have a reliable estimate of the model's error for both the DOS and the derived quantities at a relatively low cost.
+If the projected error is unsatisfactory,} the performance can also be enhanced for particular applications by using PET-MAD-DOS as a foundation model to be fine-tuned for enhanced accuracies.
 The performance of these fine-tuned models is close to the bespoke models, sometimes outperforming them on their own validation domain.
-Learning curves show that fine-tuning works well with about 100 additional structures, and that the fine-tuned model retains stable predictions for the more general datasets.
+Learning curves show that fine-tuning works well with only about 100 additional structures, \black{requiring far less data than bespoke models.} Furthermore, the fine-tuned model still retains stable predictions for the more general datasets.

 Although the PET architecture employed does not enforce rotational constraints, PET-MAD-DOS is still able to predict the DOS with a high level of rotational invariance, with the rotational variability being 2 orders of magnitude smaller than the accuracy of the model.
 PET-MAD-DOS is built and integrated within the \texttt{metatensor} \cite{METATRAIN} ecosystem, allowing the model to be easily accessible and for the training procedure to be easily replicated.
 Based on the accessibility, versatility and utility of PET-MAD-DOS, we believe that it can serve as a useful tool for materials discovery, especially in applications that require explicit information on the electronic structure.